Skip to main content

 You must submit your request within 7 calendar days of the last affected assessment date.
 All the assessments you missed in the 7 day period can be included on the request.

-If you miss deadline, you will need to make a full application.
+If you miss the deadline, you will need to make a full application.

 2) Full application